lo5an/selinux_hurry/README.md

 # (Incomplete Draft)

-This document is for web developers who need to quickly develop a working relationship with SELinux on RHEL or CentOS without investing the time to dive very far in to the details.
+This document presents the bare minimum of info for web developers who need to quickly develop a working relationship with SELinux on RHEL or CentOS without investing the time to dive very far in to the details.
 If you have more than a few minutes to spare, I recommend that you take a look at the [resources](#resources) section for deeper, better, more expert guidance.

 ## Learning Objectives

-* Scratch the surface of the core SELinux concepts:  Mndatory Access Control, contexts/labels, RHEL's `targeted` policy
+* Scratch the surface of the core SELinux concepts:  Mandatory Access Control, contexts/labels, RHEL's `targeted` policy
 * Learn the two most common cause of SELinux errors and their symptoms
 * Learn the minimal toolbox for identifying and fixing those common errors

 ## What is SELinux?

-SELinux is a tool that helps ensure that a Linux system only runs the software that its supposed to and that software only operates on an approved set of resource.
+SELinux is a tool that helps ensure that a Linux system only runs the programs that it is supposed to, and that that software onlyoperates on an approved set of resource.
 It does this by providing Linux with kernel-level Mandatory Access Control that is applied in addition to (and after) the normal Linux permission system.

 The basic components are of SELinux are: